jbavari/jbavari.github.io/source/_posts/2020-01-02-knowledge-consumption-routine.markdown

 Morning: 15m-30m (daily newsletter) + 30m-1h (book reading) + 50m (audible) = 1h 30m - 2h 20m

 Day: 15m - 1h

 Night: 15m - 30m

 Coming to a guessed grand total for a minimum of 2 hours to a maximum of 3 hours and 50 minutes.

-Not bad for some small habits at play.
-This is definitely how I enjoy spending my time.
+For just a small time investment, I can steal quite a good chunk of learning time.
+Since I'm being sucked into the knowledge black hole, I tend to lose track of times in my small reading habits.
+That's OK by me though, since the constant reading habits help enforce knowledge retention since many books seem to cover similiar material, thus being stored to my long term storage!